 What is the problem GCF is trying to solve?

-Urban India produces about 6.2 crore tonnes of Municipal Solid Waste (MSW) every single day.
+Urban India produces about 6.2 crore tonnes of Municipal Solid Waste (MSW) every year.
 Less than 70% of this is collected, less than 20% is treated, and more than 50% is dumped.
 Mumbai generates over 11,000 tons of MSW per day, most of which is dumped or illegally burnt.
 Less than 10% of this waste is segregated and even lesser is actually treated.

 Improper waste management creates air, soil and water pollution and mixed waste is either sent to dumping grounds or burnt.
 Mumbai has no further space for new landfills and needs to urgently address it’s mounting waste problem.